 Fruit

-My thanks to Andrew Milner of Hanman's Fossils and Minerals for the photographs and much of the information on this page.
+My thanks to Andrew Milner of Hanman's Fossils and Minerals (the latter being no longer traceable now) for the use of the photographs.